Storm Prediction Center: History

-The Storm Prediction Center began in 1952 as SELS (Severe Local Storms Unit), the U.S. Weather Bureau in Washington, D.C.
+The Storm Prediction Center began in 1952 as SELS (Severe Local Storms Unit), as part of the U.S. Weather Bureau in Washington, D.C.
 In 1954, the unit moved its forecast operations to Kansas City, Missouri.
 SELS began issuing convective outlooks for predicted thunderstorm activity in 1955, and began issuing radar summaries in three-hour intervals in 1960; with the increased duties of compiling and disseminating radar summaries, this unit became the National Severe Storms Forecast Center (NSSFC) in 1966, remaining headquartered in Kansas City.

 In 1968, the National Severe Storms Forecast Center began issuing status reports on weather watches; the agency then made its first computerized data transmission in 1971.
-On April 2, 1982, the agency issued the first "Particularly Dangerous Situation" watch, which indicates the imminent threat of a major severe weather event over the watch's timespan.
-In 1986, the NSSFC introduced two new forecast products: the Day 2 Convective Outlook (which include probabilistic forecasts for outlined areas of thunderstorm risk for the following day) and the Mesoscale Discussion (a short-term forecast outlining specific areas under threat for severe thunderstorm development).
+On April 2, 1982, the agency issued its first "Particularly Dangerous Situation" watch, which indicates the imminent threat of a major severe weather event over the watch's timespan.
+In 1986, the NSSFC introduced two new forecast products: the Day 2 Convective Outlook (which included outlined areas having a risk for severe thunderstorms the following day) and the Mesoscale Discussion (a short-term forecast outlining specific areas under threat for more imminent severe thunderstorm development).

-In October 1995, the National Severe Storms Forecast Center relocated its operations to Norman, Oklahoma, and was rechristened the Storm Prediction Center.
-At that time, the guidance center was housed at Max Westheimer Airport (now the University of Oklahoma Westheimer Airport), co-located in the same building as the National Severe Storms Laboratory and the local National Weather Service Weather Forecast Office (the latter of which, in addition to disseminating forecasts, oversees the issuance of weather warnings and advisories for the western two-thirds of Oklahoma and western portions of North Texas, and issues outline and status updates for SPC-issued severe thunderstorm and tornado watches that include areas served by the Norman office).
-In 1998, the center began issuing the National Fire Weather Outlook to provide forecasts for areas potentially susceptible to the development and spread of wildfires based on certain meteorological factors.
-The Day 3 Convective Outlook (which is similar in format to the Day 2 forecast) was first issued on an experimental basis in 2000, and was made an official product in 2001.
+The National Severe Storms Forecast Center was renamed the Storm Prediction Center in October 1995, upon the creation of the NOAA-NWS National Centers for Environmental Prediction (NCEP), of which it was a part.
+In January 1997, the Storm Prediction Center completed a relocation to Norman, Oklahoma.
+At that time, the center was located near the Max Westheimer Airport (now the University of Oklahoma Westheimer Airport), on the "North Base" property of the University of Oklahoma, sharing space with the National Severe Storms Laboratory.
+(This building was across from the local National Weather Service Weather Forecast Office which, in addition to disseminating forecasts, oversees the issuance of weather warnings and advisories for the western two-thirds of Oklahoma and western portions of North Texas, and issues outline and status updates for SPC-issued severe thunderstorm and tornado watches that include areas served by the Norman office).
+In 1998, the Storm Prediction Center began issuing the National Fire Weather Outlook to provide forecasts for areas potentially susceptible to the development and spread of wildfires based on certain meteorological factors.
+The Day 3 Convective Outlook (which is similar in format to the Day 2 forecast) was first issued on an experimental basis in 2000, and became a routine product in 2001.